Adler Sky Observing 101: What To See

 A meteor is sometimes called a “shooting star,” but meteors have nothing to do with distant stars in the sky.
 They occur when an object from space falls through our atmosphere at tens of thousands of miles per hour or more.
 Friction within the Earth’s atmosphere causes the air around the object to heat up and glow, and it is this glowing air that we see from the ground as a quick streak of light in the sky.
 From a dark sky location, a handful of meteors per hour may be seen on any given night.

 Visit the American Meteor Society website for more meteor information and a calendar of observable meteor showers.
-The meteor showers with the greatest number of meteors per hour include the Quadrantids (peak: around January 3-4), Perseids (peak: around August 11-12), and the Geminids (peak: around December 13-14).
+The meteor showers with the greatest number of meteors per hour include: the Quadrantids that peak in January, the Perseids that peak in August, and the Geminids that peak in December.
 The Leonids are often touted as a major shower, but the Leonids are only interesting about every 33 years, give or take.
 The Leonids may not be a decent meteor shower until the early 2030s, mid-2060s, or late 2090s.
-In 2019, light from the Moon will interfere with both the Perseids and the Geminids.

 Learn About Observing With Our Astronomy Educators

-Tour the night sky weekly with the Adler Planetarium’s Theaters Manager Nick, who using cutting edge visualizations, NASA images, and astrophotography to show you what you can see weekly in the night sky!
+Tour the night sky with Skywatch Wednesday host Nick who uses cutting-edge visualizations, NASA images, and astrophotography to show you what you can see in the night sky.

-Subscribe to our YouTube channel to watch exclusive live episodes of Sky Observers Hangout all year long!
-You’ll learn how to observe upcoming cosmic happenings, enhance your astrophotography skills and see celestial objects through a telescope virtually with our astronomy educators every other Monday.
+Watch exclusive live episodes of Sky Observers Hangout throughout the year!
+Learn how to observe upcoming cosmic happenings, enhance your astrophotography skills and see celestial objects through a telescope virtually with our astronomy educators.